How to declutter your home

 There are many resources on decluttering these days.
 Decluttering is the new black!
 Minimalism is the new consumerism!
 Here’s a resource from Oprah on a method to declutter your closet that involves turning hangers around so you can see easily what you aren’t wearing.
 And here’s one of the more radical (and popular) books about decluttering if you want to kick it up a notch, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by Marie Kondo.

 Do you want to learn more about how to make your home a financial success, including other ways to increase home value?
-Read about our new book: The Game Plan for Homeowners: Control your Destiny and Win Big While Avoiding the Traps.
+Read about our new book: Avoid the Money Pit, Turn your Home into a Financial Powerhouse.
 It’s available now in both digital and print copies and takes you through everything you need to know about making your home a financial success in the short and long term, without getting taken advantage of.